Short on time? Our top pick is the Breville BDC650BSS Grind Control Coffee Maker.

-That’s why you should always keep your coffee in a vacuum-sealed bag, in a dark, dry cupboard.
+That’s why you should always keep your coffee in a vacuum-sealed bag or container, in a dark, dry cupboard.

 How Does Grind Size Affect Flavor?

-Well, the coffee can end up either overextracted or underextracted.
 In the first case, your coffee will taste bitter and burnt.
-In the second, you’ll have a sour or sharp tasting drink.
+In the second, you’ll have a sour or sharp-tasting drink.

 The Final Verdict

 Nothing compares to fresh coffee brewed from freshly ground beans

 But you don’t have to own two appliances to achieve that, with all the 2-in-1 grind and brew coffee makers on the market!

 The Breville BDC650BSS Grind Control Coffee Maker topped our list as the coffee maker that has everything you might need.
 That includes a high-quality body and lots of strength and grind options.